-The Unpressurized Logistics Module primarily holds the Exposed Pallet, which carries external experiments and orbital replacement units for the space station.
+The Unpressurized Logistics Carrier primarily holds the Exposed Pallet, which carries external experiments and orbital replacement units for the space station.

 The EP is secured to the spacecraft during launch by four tie-down separation mechanisms.
 Additionally, once the robotic Canadarm2 grabs onto the power and data grapple fixture attached to the EP, three rails help guide the pallet in and out of the ULM.

 The robotic arm, after removing the EP, moves it to the Exposed Facility on the Kibo module complex.

 In addition to some solar panels on the PLM, the ULM also has solar panels; between the two, there are 57.
 This section also has a power and data grapple fixture to allow for Canadarm2 to "grab" on to it and attach the cargo ship to the space station.

 This section contains the computers, batteries, guidance and electrical power subsystems of the cargo ship.
 Kounotori uses GPS, rendezvous sensors and Earth sensors to detect where it is relative to the space station.

 There are a couple different types of batteries in this section.
 There are 11 non-rechargeable primary batteries as well as a single secondary battery that can be recharged.

 This secondary battery powers the spacecraft during orbital night and charged during orbital day by the cargo ship's many solar panels.

 The non-rechargeable are uses when the secondary doesn't have sufficient power.
 Additionally, while the spacecraft is berthed to the space station, a power control unit routes power from the outposts solar arrays.